-Arizona law requires employers to provide employees time off with pay to vote.
-To be eligible for paid voting leave, the employee must make a request prior to the day of election.
+Arizona law requires employers to provide employees time off with pay to vote for primary and general elections.
+To be eligible for paid voting leave, the employee must make a request prior to the day of the election.

 An employer is only required to provide employees with enough paid leave so that employees have three (3) consecutive hours to vote between either the opening of the polls and the start of their shift or the end of their shift and the closing of the polls.
 For example, if voting polls open at 7:00 a.m. and an employee’s shift starts at 9:00 a.m., the employer could comply with the voting leave law by allowing the employee to arrive at work at 10:00 a.m. and paying the employee wages for the one (1) hour they would have otherwise worked.
 By granting the one (1) hour of paid leave at the beginning of the employee’s shift, the employer would be ensuring that the employee had three (3) consecutive hours in which to vote.

 The employer may specify the hours an employee can leave to vote.

 An employer that refuses an employee the right to paid voting leave may be guilty of a class 2 misdemeanor.

 Arizona law does not require employers to provide employees bereavement leave or leave to attend funerals.
 Bereavement leave is leave that is taken by an employee due to the death of another individual, usually a close relative.
 Employers may choose to provide bereavement leave and may be required to comply with any bereavement policy or practice they maintain.